getvictor/nvd-cve/README.md

 If you suspect you've found a bug, please [report the bug here](https://github.com/fleetdm/fleet/issues).
 Thanks!

+### Debug

+You can check if downloads are happening with GitHub API.
+Look for download_count at endpoint like: https://api.github.com/repos/getvictor/nvd-cve/releases

 ## License

 This repo is free and open-source under the MIT License.